golioth/docs/docs/guides/creating-an-app.md

 #### Prerequisites

+- `goliothctl` CLI installed
 - `west` installed
+- Authenticated with Golioth - see [Authentication](../getting-started/authentication)
+- Have a project - see [Create a Project](getting-started/create-project)
+- Have a provisioned device and credential for it - see [Authorizing Devices](getting-started/authorize-devices)
 - The `golioth/zephyr` codebase set up on your machine.
 See the [Setup Zephyr](quickstart/setup-zephyr) page.
 - A toolchain installed.
 In this guide, the toolchain for the ESP32 will be used.